-All corrections or changes required by the committee and the division head must be made before the thesis can be accepted by the Graduate Office

-When submitting the final thesis, the student must present the following items to the Graduate Office.
+All corrections or changes required by the committee and the division head must be made before the thesis can be accepted by the Graduate Office When submitting the final thesis, the student must present the following items to the Graduate Office.
+1. A minimum of three complete copies of the thesis.
+Each

-- 1. A minimum of three complete copies of the thesis.
-Each copy must be submitted in a separate envelope. - A signed, original approval sheet included with each copy of the thesis.
+- copy must be submitted in a separate envelope.A signed, original approval sheet included with each - 2.
+A signed, original approval sheet included with each copy of the thesis.
 An approval sheet must also be included in any personal copy. - 3.
 A receipt showing payment of binding fees (for the three required and any personal copies) paid to the Business Office.
 The receipt may be a copy of the original. - 4.
 A completed microfilm agreement form. - 5.
 One additional copy of the title page. - 6.
 One additional copy of the abstract page.

 The thesis will only be accepted if all the above items are submitted.
 Students who wish to apply for registration of a claim of a U.S. Copyright, should submit a check or money order in the amount indicated on the Microfilm Agreement Form.
-This check should be made out to University Microfilms, Inc.